adam-p/yesterday-i-learned/random.md

 1. Any Ontarian debt, excluding federal ones, not paid in two years is [automatically forgiven](http://credit-collections.ca/statute-of-limitations-on-canada-debts/), as long as you don't admit to or pay any of it.
 1. [The expiry date on every packet of crisps made in the UK is on a Saturday.](https://www.reddit.com/r/AskReddit/comments/56v9tr/whats_the_most_interesting_useless_fact_you_know/d8mmvfa)
 1. [Donald Duck's middle name is Fauntleroy.](https://www.reddit.com/r/AskReddit/comments/56v9tr/whats_the_most_interesting_useless_fact_you_know/d8mmk14)
-1. [Saying "sorry" after an accident is okay](http://www.theloop.ca/canadians-love-to-say-sorry-so-much-we-had-to-make-this-law/)... as long as you are in Canada. *The “Apology Act“, passed in 2009, is a direct result of Canada’s overuse of the word “sorry”.* Of course, this also means you cannot take someone else's apology as an admission of guilt.
+1. [Saying "sorry" after an accident is okay](http://www.theloop.ca/canadians-love-to-say-sorry-so-much-we-had-to-make-this-law/)... as long as you are in Canada. *The “Apology Act“, passed in 2009, is a direct result of Canada's overuse of the word “sorry”.* Of course, this also means you cannot take someone else's apology as an admission of guilt.
 1. ["Pork is (also) naturally trans fat free."](http://www.eatrightontario.ca/en/Articles/Cooking-Food-Preparation/Cooking-with-Pork--Nutrition,-safety,-handling,-storage.aspx)
 1. Americans are less "diverse" than Europeans, because while a European can have "German, French, and Italian ancestry", an American does not typically claim to have "Idaoan, Floridan, and Pennsylvanian ancestry".
 1. In the event of a financial crisis, there is in fact [a GDP map](https://upload.wikimedia.org/wikipedia/commons/c/c5/GDP_Real_Growth.svg) during the last crisis (2007-2009), indicating places you *should* flee to ahead of time.